Firefly-Racing/arduino-CAN/README.md

 `CTX` and `CRX` pins can be changed by using `CAN.setPins(rx, tx)`.

+Loopback mode, sleep, and packet filtering currently do not work.

 ## Installation

 ### Using the Arduino IDE Library Manager